stim371/week-02-stim371/README.md

 #RSpec Koans

 ##Introduction
-This file contains deliberately failing RSpec tests.
+The exercise file in the spec directory contains deliberately failing RSpec tests.

 After running "guard", try to fix these tests to make them all pass.